 Do not wait until election day to vote.
 If you must vote in person, vote early.

-Counties must hold voting Monday through Friday during the Early Vote period, as well as on Saturday, October 24 (the “mandatory Saturday”) in at least one location in the county.
-Some counties will have voting on other weekend days during the early vote period, including Sundays.
+Some counties will have voting on weekend days during the early vote period, including Sundays.
 Some counties will have multiple early voting locations.
 There is no voting the weekend or the Monday prior to Election Day.

-During the Advance Voting Period, you can vote at ANY location in the county you are registered.
+During the Early Voting Period, you can vote at ANY location in the county you are registered.

 **Reminder: You will need photo identification in order to vote at the polls.**